nirizr/pytest-idapro/README.rst

 pytest-idapro
 =============

-a pytest module for The Interactive Disassembler and IDAPython, by executing an internal pyetest runner inside IDA or mocking IDAPython functionality outside of IDA.
+A pytest module for The Interactive Disassembler and IDAPython, by executing an internal pyetest runner inside IDA or mocking IDAPython functionality outside of IDA.